aosabook/500lines/async-web-server/writeup.md

 Now, you might have noticed that I'm using the expression `define-http-type` up there, and you might have come to the conclusion that this isn't a primitive.

-	(defmacro define-http-type ((type) &key type-expression lookup-assertion)
+	(defmacro define-http-type ((type) &key type-expression type-assertion)
 	  (with-gensyms (tp)
 	    `(let ((,tp ,type))
 	       ,@(when type-expression
-		       `((defmethod type-expression (parameter (type (eql ,tp)) &optional restrictions) (declare (ignorable restrictions))
+		       `((defmethod type-expression (parameter (type (eql ,tp)))
 			   ,type-expression)))
-	       ,@(when lookup-assertion
+	       ,@(when type-assertion
-		       `((defmethod lookup-assertion (parameter (type (eql ,tp)) &optional restrictions) (declare (ignorable restrictions))
+		       `((defmethod type-assertion (parameter (type (eql ,tp)))
-			   ,lookup-assertion))))))
+			   ,type-assertion))))))

 and you're right.
 Incidentally, this is one fugly looking macro, even by my standards, primarily because it aims to have readable output.
 Which means getting rid of potential `NIL`s by expanding them away using `,@` where possible.
 Incidentally, this macro *is* one of the exported symbols for `house`; the point is that a `house` user could define their own to simplify parsing more than `:string`, `:integer`, `:keyword`, `:json`, `:list-of-keyword` and `:list-of-integer`.
-The idea being that if the above `:integer` type converter didn't exist, you could easily define it yourself by specifying a `:type-expression` and `:lookup-assertion`.
-All the macro does is expand into the appropriate `type-expression` and `lookup-assertion` method definitions for the type you're looking to define.
+The idea being that if the above `:integer` type converter didn't exist, you could easily define it yourself by specifying a `:type-expression` and `:type-assertion`.
+All the macro does is expand into the appropriate `type-expression` and `type-assertion` method definitions for the type you're looking to define.
 You could, in fact, do this manually if you liked, but that would mean directly interacting with the method definitions, including specifying their arguments explicitly.
 Adding this extra level of indirection lets me potentially change the representation away from its current form without forcing any users of it to re-write their specifications.
-This isn't an academic distinction either; I've changed the implementation three times in fairly radical ways over the course of the project and had to make very few edits to applications that depend on `:house` as a direct result of that indirection layer.
+This isn't an academic consideration either; I've changed the implementation three times in fairly radical ways over the course of the project and had to make very few edits to applications that depend on `:house` as a direct result of that indirection layer.
 Lets take a look at the expansion of that integer definition, just to drive the point home.

-	(LET ((#:TP1175 :INTEGER))
+	(LET ((#:TP1255 :INTEGER))
-	  (DEFMETHOD TYPE-EXPRESSION
-	             (PARAMETER (TYPE (EQL :INTEGER)) &OPTIONAL RESTRICTIONS)
+	  (DEFMETHOD TYPE-EXPRESSION (PARAMETER (TYPE (EQL :INTEGER)))
-	    (DECLARE (IGNORABLE RESTRICTIONS))
 	    `(PARSE-INTEGER ,PARAMETER :JUNK-ALLOWED T))
-	  (DEFMETHOD LOOKUP-ASSERTION
-	             (PARAMETER (TYPE (EQL :INTEGER)) &OPTIONAL RESTRICTIONS)
+	  (DEFMETHOD TYPE-ASSERTION (PARAMETER (TYPE (EQL :INTEGER)))
-	    (DECLARE (IGNORABLE RESTRICTIONS))
-	    (MATCH RESTRICTIONS
-	      ((LIST :MIN MIN) `(>= ,PARAMETER ,MIN))
-	      ((LIST :MAX MAX) `(>= ,MAX ,PARAMETER))
-	      ((LIST :MIN MIN :MAX MAX) `(>= ,MAX ,PARAMETER ,MIN)) (_ NIL))))
+	    `(NUMBERP ,PARAMETER)))

-Like I said, it doesn't actually save you much typing, but does prevent you from needing to care that both of these methods have optional `restrictions` parameters.
-In fact, now that I think about it, `type-expression` doesn't really need it.
-Guess it's a good thing I have the extra abstraction layer there; I wouldn't be able to change it very easily otherwise.
+Like I said, it doesn't actually save you much typing, but does prevent you from needing to care what the specific parameters of those methods are, or even that they're methods at all.

-Anyhow, having gone through all that, the purpose of `lookup-assertion` should be fairly obvious.
+Anyhow, having gone through all that, the purpose of `type-assertion` should be fairly obvious.
 It's the *other* half of input sanitation, namely ensuring that the result of a parse satisfies other requirements such as being in a particular range.
 And it takes the form of a complementary `defgeneric`/`defmethod` pair to `type-expression`

-	(defgeneric lookup-assertion (parameter type &optional restrictions)
+	(defgeneric type-assertion (parameter type)
 	  (:documentation
 	   "A lookup assertion is run on a parameter immediately after conversion.
 Use it to restrict the space of a particular parameter."))
 	...
-	(defmethod lookup-assertion (parameter type &optional restrictions) nil)
+	(defmethod type-assertion (parameter type) nil)

 and here's what this one outputs

-	HOUSE> (lookup-assertion 'blah :integer '(:min 4))
+	HOUSE> (type-assertion 'blah :integer '(:min 4))
 	(>= BLAH 4)
-	HOUSE> (lookup-assertion 'blah :integer '(:max 12))
+	HOUSE> (type-assertion 'blah :integer '(:max 12))
 	(>= 12 BLAH)
-	HOUSE> (lookup-assertion 'blah :integer '(:min 4 :max 12)) (>= 12 BLAH 4)
+	HOUSE> (type-assertion 'blah :integer '(:min 4 :max 12)) (>= 12 BLAH 4)
 	HOUSE>

 That's it.
 You should now understand exactly why `arguments` works the way it does.
 Which, just to reiterate, is like this:

-	HOUSE> (arguments '((blah :integer :min 4 :max 12)) :body-placeholder) (LET ((BLAH
+	HOUSE> (arguments '((blah :integer (>= 12 blah 4))) :body-placeholder)
+	(LET ((BLAH
 	       (PARSE-INTEGER
 	        (AIF (CDR (ASSOC :BLAH PARAMETERS)) (URI-DECODE IT) (ERROR (MAKE-INSTANCE 'HTTP-ASSERTION-ERROR :ASSERTION 'BLAH)))
 	        :JUNK-ALLOWED T)))
+	  (ASSERT-HTTP (NUMBERP BLAH))
 	  (ASSERT-HTTP (>= 12 BLAH 4))
 	  :BODY-PLACEHOLDER)
 	HOUSE>